You are here

 This pocket guide helps federal judges manage the discovery of electronically stored information (ESI).
 It covers issues unique to the discovery of ESI, including its scope, the allocation of costs, the form of production, the waiver of privilege and work product protection, and the preservation of data and spoliation.

 This work describes approaches that trial judges have found to be useful in managing complex cases.
 This edition updates the treatment of electronic discovery and other aspects of pretrial management and describes major changes affecting case management in the substantive and procedural law in mass torts, class actions, intellectual property, employment discrimination, and other types of litigation.
 A new chapter deals with managing scientific evidence.
+This fourth edition was published in March 2004.

 Individual sample orders have been excerpted from the manual and are available below.